University System of Maryland: USM Office

 The USM Office, led by the system chancellor, is the staff to the Board of Regents.
 Staff members advocate on behalf of the 12 USM institutions, facilitate collaboration and efficiencies among the institutions, and provide information about the system to the public.

 With leadership from the USM Board of Regents and the chancellor, the system office coordinates academic programs, assists with long-range planning and resource management, facilitates private fund raising, and provides financial stewardship.

-The system office is headquartered in Baltimore and has locations in Adelphi, Annapolis, and Columbia.
+The system office is headquartered in Baltimore, and has locations in College Park (Adelphi postal address), Annapolis, and Columbia.
+Formerly the Adelphi office was the headquarters of the entire system.